 In fact, research shows that this type of stress may trigger a range of stress-related health problems.

-Cognitive behavioral therapy (CBT) helps people recognize how negative thought patterns can influence their mood and behaviour.
+Cognitive behavioral therapy (CBT) helps people recognize how negative thought patterns can influence their mood and behavior and find ways to replace them with more positive, constructive thoughts and responses.

 Sometimes, a doctor may prescribe anti-anxiety medication alongside talking therapies.
 Some common anti-anxiety medications include: